 Let’s now discuss some more details about San Cristobal to help you make the most of your time in town.

 GETTING AROUND SAN CRISTOBAL DE LAS CASAS

-There are few ways to get around San Cristobal and they are by taxi, Colectivo (public bus) and on foot.
+There are a few ways to get around San Cristobal and they are by taxi, Colectivo (public bus), and on foot.